Révérien Ndikuriyo

-Révérien Ndikuriyo is a Burundian politician, currently serving as secretary-general of the National Council for the Defense of Democracy – Forces for the Defense of Democracy (CNDD-FDD), a position he has held since 2021.
+Révérien Ndikuriyo (born 1970) is a Burundian politician, currently serving as secretary-general of the National Council for the Defense of Democracy – Forces for the Defense of Democracy (CNDD–FDD), a position he has held since 2021.
 From 2015 to 2020, he served as president of the Senate.
 He has also served as president of the Football Federation of Burundi since 2013.

 Personal life

-Ndikuriyo was in 1970 in Kayogoro, Makamba Province.
+Ndikuriyo was born in 1970 in Sampeke, Kayogoro, Makamba Province.
 He studied science at the University of Burundi between 1992 and 1995.

 He is married and has six children.
 He is Hutu.

 Political career

 After graduating, during the Burundian Civil War, Ndikuriyo fought as a rebel with the CNDD-FDD until 2004.
 From 2004 to 2007, he served as governor of Makamba Province.
 He then served as a member of the Assemblée nationale between 2007 and 2010.
 During his time as an MP, he served as chair of Administrative and Diplomatic Committee.
 In 2010, he was elected as a senator.